 And this ties to the final resurrection:

+13 The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
+And they were judged, each one according to his works.
 14 Then Death and Hades were cast into the lake of fire.
 This is the second death.
 15 And anyone not found written in the Book of Life was cast into the lake of fire.
-(Revelation 20:14-15)
+(Revelation 20:13-15)

 So, while the incorribly wicked will be destroyed with the second death at the time of the third resurrection, those who would be written in the book of life at that time would not be.